JoachimCoenen/BigInt/README.md

 * [License](#license)
 <!-- TOC -->

-## Summary
-BigInt is a header only library for working with large integer values bigger than the hardware limit.
-BigInt has no additional dependencies and is designed to be easy to use without unnecessary performance compromises.
-The numbers a represented in base 18,446,744,073,709,551,616 (= 2<sup>64</sup>) to maximize memory efficiency and speed.
-It is fully `constexpr'd` and therefore partial result and constants can be calculated at compile time.

 ## Requirements
 BigInt requires **C++20** or higher and a compatible GCC (or MinGW), Clang, or MSVC compiler.